concourse/git-resource/README.md

 prepended with this string.
 This is useful for adding `v` in front of version numbers.

+* `branch`: *Optional* If this is set then push to the given branch.
+The value should be a path to a file containing the name of the branch.
+Overrides the branch name given in the main resource definition.

 * `annotate`: *Optional.* If specified the tag will be an [annotated](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Annotated-Tags) tag rather than a